zihuaye/3tun/README.md

 - `TCP_CORK` mode support.

   (default:`TCP_CORK=0`)
 - Packet merge mode, can merge 2 or 3 pkt in one crypting frame.
-It can improve performance of tunnels with hw crypto devices that perform better in large frame encrypt/decrypting.
+It can improve performance of tunnels with hw crypto devices that perform better in large frame encrypt/decrypting(like: MT7621 SoC).

   As you know, regular packet size is about 100 - 1500 bytes.